-Portuguese gastronomy is one of the most varied and delicious in the world.
-A whole new culinary experience awaits you in the land of fado.
+Portuguese gastronomy is among the most varied and delicious in the world.
+Come to the land of Fado where a new culinary experience awaits.

-Cooked in a thousand ways, cod or bacalhau is one of the great stars of local gastronomy.
-An old Portuguese saying even claims that there are more cod dishes than days in the year.
-During your gourmet getaway, you will discover several variations, to mention only the bacalhau to brás, the bacalhau com natas, the pasteis of bacalhau or the batatas a murro.
+Bacalhau, or cod, is one of the stars of local Portuguese gastronomy, and can be served in a thousand and one ways.
+There is even an old Portuguese saying that there are more cod dishes than days in the year.
+During your culinary adventures, keep an eye open for the different variations, such as bacalhau à brás, bacalhau com natas, pastéis de bacalhau or batatas a murro.

-Meat lovers will certainly not be indifferent to cozido stew in portuguesa, based on chicken, pork, different pork sausages and vegetables.
-Those who prefer the fish will not miss, under any pretext, the caldeirada de peixe.
-Other great classics: the caldoverde soup and the long sandwich Francesinhas inspired by the French croque-monsieur, but cooked with Portuguese sauce.
+Meat lovers will certainly appreciate the cozido à portuguesa stew, a medley of chicken, pork, various types of sausages and vegetables.
+Those who favor fish should not miss the caldeirada de peixe.
+Other great classics are the caldoverde soup and the Francesinhas long sandwich whih has been modelled on the French croque-monsieur, but cooked in a Portuguese sauce.

-It should also be borne in mind that the Portuguese have given special importance to desserts since the fifteenth century, that is to say, the period when sugar was introduced into the country.
-The latter has become a major ingredient, alongside egg yolks, almonds and cinnamon.
-Among the most popular desserts are the pasteis de nata, pasteis de Belém and the fondant torta de Azeitão.
+The Portuguese also attach particular importance to desserts, and have done so since the 15th century, when sugar was first introduced to the country.
+Since then sugar has become a major ingredient, along with egg yolks, almonds and cinnamon.
+Among the most popular desserts are pastéis de nata, pastéis de Belém and the torta de Azeitão fondant pie.